 15. Find bluebonnets across the city every spring for family photos.

 16. Legacy West’s 3.2 billion dollar, 255-acre development boasts 415,000 dynamic square feet of open-air retail and restaurant space.

 17. Find Texas shaped cornbread, fried pickles, Shiner beer, and live music all at Love & War in Texas.

-18. Some of the corporate headquarters here include: Cinemark Theaters, Ericcson, HP Enterprise Services, JCPenney, The Frito-Lay Company, Dr Pepper Snapple Group, FedEx Office, Pizza Hut, Rent-A-Center, Toyota North America and Hilti.
-No wonder Wallethub just ranked Plano as the Best City to Find a Job!
+18. Some of the corporate headquarters here include: Cinemark Theaters, Ericcson, HP Enterprise Services, JCPenney, The Frito-Lay Company, Boeing, FedEx Office, Pizza Hut, Rent-A-Center, Toyota North America and Hilti.
+No wonder Wallethub ranked Plano as the Best City to Find a Job!

 19. Heritage Farmstead’s four-acre museum preserves a way of life during the height of farm prosperity in the early 1900s.

 20. See North Texas transportation history brought back to life at the Interurban Railway Museum.

 21. Though just outside of Plano, we love nearby Southfork Ranch for being home of the “Dallas” TV series.